Wisconsin Highway 22

 State Trunk Highway 22 (often called Highway 22, STH-22 or WIS 22) is a state highway in the U.S. state of Wisconsin.
-The route's trajectory is mostly south to north, with the exception of the segment between Shawano and the northern terminus being east–west.
+The route's trajectory is mostly south to north, with the exception of the segment between Shawano and the northern terminus which is east–west.
 It is generally a two-lane surface road providing a connecting route between Waupaca, Shawano, Gillett and Oconto.
 Various urban sections have multilane segments.